axsaucedo/industrial-machine-learning/README.md

 Presentation briefly introducing deep learning and how to apply a specific subset of deep learning, recurrent neural networks, to solve real world problems.

+You can find the code for this presentation at [https://github.com/axsauze/crypto_ml](https://github.com/axsauze/crypto_ml)

 Topics covered:

 * Overview of presentation